EpsilonSolutions/netscaler-command-reference/docs/lb/lb-monitor/lb-monitor.md

 KCD Account used by MSSQL monitor

 <b>storedb</b>
 Store the database list populated with the responses to monitor probes.
 Used in database specific load balancing if MSSQL-ECV/MYSQL-ECV  monitor is configured.

 <b>trofscode</b>
 Code expected when the server is under maintenance

 <b>trofsstring</b>
 String expected from the server for the service to be marked as trofs.
 Applicable to HTTP-ECV/TCP-ECV monitors.

+<b>sslProfile</b>
+SSL Profile associated with the monitor

+<b>certkeyName</b>
+The name of the certificate bound to the monitor.

+<b>CA</b>
+The rule for use of CRL corresponding to this CA certificate during client authentication.
+If crlCheck is set to Mandatory, the system will deny all SSL clients if the CRL is missing, expired - NextUpdate date is in the past, or is incomplete with remote CRL refresh enabled.
+If crlCheck is set to optional, the system will allow SSL clients in the above error cases.However, in any case if the client certificate is revoked in the CRL, the SSL client will be denied access.

+<b>crlCheck</b>
+The state of the CRL check parameter.
+(Mandatory/Optional)

+<b>ocspCheck</b>
+The state of the OCSP check parameter.
+(Mandatory/Optional)

 <b>devno</b>